-March 26, 1998 – The Evergreen Courant reported that a North Carolina family had hired the Jones Company, a private investigation firm in Asheville, to held find Betty Lou Dougherty, 57, of Asheville, whose car was found in Conecuh County in February 1998.
+March 26, 1998 – The Evergreen Courant reported that a North Carolina family had hired the Jones Company, a private investigation firm in Asheville, to held find Betty Lou Dougherty, 57, of Asheville, whose car was found in Conecuh County, Ala. in February 1998.

 March 26, 2000 - The Seattle Kingdome was imploded to make room for a new football arena.

-March 26, 2005 - William E. Molett passed away and is buried in West Tennessee Veterans Cemetery in Memphis.
-He graduated from the State Secondary Agricultural School in Evergreen, Ala. and then joined the military, became a master navigator, recorded 6,000 hours as an aircraft navigator, including 91 flights over the North Pole.
+March 26, 2005 - William E. Molett passed away and was buried in West Tennessee Veterans Cemetery in Memphis.
+He graduated from Evergreen High School and then joined the military, became a master navigator, recorded 6,000 hours as an aircraft navigator, including 91 flights over the North Pole.
 He also taught polar aviation for three years and returned as a Lt.
 Col. in the Air Force.
 In 1996, he wrote a book called “Robert Peary and Matthew Henson at the North Pole.”